RillingDev/ok/README.md

 ## Introduction

-Ok is an utility library to validate forms that require more validation than what HTML5 supports.
+Ok is an very small (600Bytes) utility library to validate forms that require more validation than what HTML5 supports.

 ## Usage